obriencj/python-javatools/README.md

 * jardiff - prints the deltas between the contents of a JAR, and runs classdiff on differing Java class files contained in the JARs

+* jarutil - creates JAR, signs JAR, verifies JAR signature

-* manifest - creates manifests, signs JAR with OpenSSL
+* manifest - creates and queries JAR manifests

 * distinfo - prints information about a mixed multi-jar/class
   distribution, such as provides/requires lists.